Signed-off-by: Erik Hollensbe <firstname.lastname@example.org>

 this is linux-only.
 You will also need to be a part of your system's

-I don't really know what I'm trying to do with this software yet.
+I not 100% certain what I'm trying to do with this software yet.
 Until then, perhaps you'll find it interesting or entertaining to play with.

 Install rustup to get a cargo environment, and install it from source: